Have you got a question about the Green Heart? Browse our FAQs to find the answer, or get in contact with the team.

 What happened to the University of Birmingham Crests above the former library?

-The University crests at the heart of campus have been a beloved sight above the former library for many years, and with the creation of the Green Heart, we hope to enhance their prominence.
-From 26 June, scaffolding was erected to carefully remove the Crests.
+The University Crests at the heart of campus have been a beloved sight above the former library for many years, and with the creation of the Green Heart, we hope to enhance their prominence.
+In June 2017, scaffolding was erected to carefully remove the Crests.
 They are now undergoing thorough restoration to return them to their former glory.
 In early 2019, the Crests will be incorporated into the Green Heart on the new walkway next to the Arts Building; right at the heart of campus once more.
 Watch our Green Heart animation to see where they will be located.

 What is the Green Heart project?

 Measuring over 12 acres, the Green Heart project will open up the centre of campus for students, staff and the local community to enjoy.
 It will provide a space for performances, socialising, meeting and working, while opening up views across the whole campus, as envisaged in the 1920s.
-MJP Architects were appointed by the University to develop a new masterplan for the Edgbaston Campus in order to set a framework for future developments.
-The project will reopen the historic north-south vista from Pritchatts Road to the Aston Webb buildings.
-This masterplan was a key part of the 2012 Campus Development Hybrid Planning Application which set the agenda for the current developments.
+The project will also reopen the historic north-south vista from Pritchatts Road to the Aston Webb buildings.
+The Green Heart is part of the University's Estates Strategy capital masterplan which covers the five-year period 2016 - 2021.
+The University has now announced Phase 2 of this plan, which outlines new projects between 2022 - 2026.

 How did you decide what elements the Green Heart would include?